rystanley/genepopedit/README.md

 **output** | complete file path to the defining where the converted file will be stored.
 **output_format** | format of the of the converted file.
 This format should match the dropdown menus of pgdSpider in terms of spelling and capitalization (e.g. GENEPOP & FSTAT).
 **spid** | complete file path to the .spid file created by pgdSpider defining the conversion between input_format and output_format.
 Note that parameters of this .spid file must match the conversion and input file as specified by pgdSpider.
-**where.PGDspider** | the filepath to the folder where pgdSpider installation files are stored.
+**where.pgdspider** | the filepath to the folder where pgdSpider installation files are stored.

 ***